ElectronSutra/venture/pages/1-the-realm/1-7-sex-gender-love-family/1-7-2-sexuality-and-marriage.md

 on _romance_.

 > The Dynasty does not conceive of heterosexuality or homosexuality as exclusive
-> preferences like we do in the modern West.
-The idea that a person could be
+> preferences.
+The idea that a person could be strictly attracted to one sex is
-> strictly attracted to one sex is a strange novelty or foreign habit to them.
+> a strange novelty or foreign habit to them.
+Most Dynasts carry on affairs with
-> Most Dynasts carry on affairs with both sexes and do not bat an eye at it.
+> both sexes and do not bat an eye at it.
+Those who do publicly prefer only a
-> Those who do publicly prefer only a single sex are viewed similarly to those
+> single sex are viewed similarly to those who only take to a single hair color
-> who only take to a single hair color -- an oddity or a quirk.
-It is expected
+> -- an oddity or a quirk.
+It is expected that a typical Dynast will take an
-> that a typical Dynast will take an array of lovers from both sexes across the
-> course of their life.
+> array of lovers from both sexes across the course of their life.

 ## The Three Rooms